JatinKumarParashar/backend-deploy/README.md

 The frontend can be built with React and communicates with this service over HTTP.

 ## Contributors
-1. Jatin Kumar
+1. Mansi Srivastava
-2. Aryan Gupta
+2. Jatin Kumar
 3. B. Harsha Sai
-4. Mansi Srivastava
+4. Deep Sarkar
-5. Shivam Mishra (Embeddings and Graph Memory)
+5. Shivam Mishra
-6. Deep Sarkar
+6. Aryan Gupta

 ## Features

 - OTP-based demo registration and user login